functionland/docs/docs/api/graph.md

 Deletes a document based on `id` field.

-__*Note*__: Since the box uses orbitdb as the underlying graphbase, the `id` field is reserved by the db, if you don't specify an `id` argument in the creation time of a document, an auto-generated one will be used.
+__*Note*__: Since Box uses orbitdb as its underlying graphbase, the `id` field is reserved by the db, if you don't specify an `id` argument in the creation time of a document, it will use an auto-generated `id` argument.

 `delete (input:DeleteInput!):[ID!]`